No-trust against Senate chairman: Govt effort to woo opposition falls flat

 Shibli said further contacts would be made with more political parties in the coming days.

-He said the basic aim of their meeting was to save the dignity of the Senate.
+He said basic aim of their meeting was to save the dignity of the Senate.

 However, he made it clear that the government was ready for election in the Senate.